elheloum/TEI2JSON/README.md

 ## Usage

+This project contains 3 scripts:TEI2JSON.py, recup_attributes and recup_children.
+- TEI2JSON.py is the main script (the one that should be launched) .
+- recup_attributes and recup_children are support scripts which contain functions that are called by TEI2JSON.py.

-For the instance, the script is works perfectly from the IDE : PyCharm or Spyder.
+The script works perfectly from an IDE like PyCharm or Spyder or directly from the the command prompt.
-Therefore, to get the perfect result, it should be launched from one of those IDE.

-The script contains 2 methods.
-It is fundamental to launch the first method (def file_tag(rng_file)) before the second one.

-To launch with a command line :
+Thus, you can run the converter by launching the main script from the command prompt, using the line :
 ```python
 python TEI2JSON.py <name_of_an_rng_file>
 ```